 Platform: Netflix

-What works about this adult animated series on Netflix is how it balances nostalgia with reality.
+What is so good about this adult animated series on Netflix is how it balances nostalgia with reality.
 Yes, some things were simpler back then, but other things were harder.
 The show captures that difficulty without being annoying about it.

 5. Disenchantment